ximera405/gatsby/docs/blog/2020-05-07-gatsby-delivers-impossible-burgers-map/index.md

 ## Still hungry for more?

-Check out this [webinar with Gatsby and Contentful](https://www.gatsbyjs.com/impossible-foods-webinar/) to hear Ashley Geo (Head of Brand Marketing-Communications at Impossible Foods) and David Fonnegra (Lead Technologist at Matter Supply) talk about delivering new features and content on impossiblefoods.com within often-impossible timeframes—and how they empowered the Impossible™ Digital team to increase customer engagement by more than 40%.
+Check out this [webinar with Gatsby and Contentful](/impossible-foods-webinar/) to hear Ashley Geo (Head of Brand Marketing-Communications at Impossible Foods) and David Fonnegra (Lead Technologist at Matter Supply) talk about delivering new features and content on impossiblefoods.com within often-impossible timeframes—and how they empowered the Impossible™ Digital team to increase customer engagement by more than 40%.
 Gatsby co-founder Kyle Mathews and Jim Ambras, Senior Technical Trainer at Contentful, join them.

 <CloudCallout>
   Sites built with Gatsby are fast no matter where they run.
 But when a Gatsby site runs on Gatsby Cloud, its builds get even faster!
 </CloudCallout>

-Ashley Geo and David Fonnegra also highlighted the Impossible Foods / Matter Supply partnership in [ImpossibleFoods.com: Combining Gatsby + Contentful for Speed, Scale, and Flexibility](https://www.gatsbyjs.com/impossible-foods-webinar/).
 Deane Barker highlighted the store locator use-case [in a March 2019 podcast](https://www.ingeniux.com/company/podcast/content-matters-podcast-headless-content-management-with-deane-barker).